 Babson Partners Club

-The Babson Partners Program is made up of students and their spouses/partners and children who have joined them for their MBA experience.
+The Babson Partners Club is made up of students and their spouses/partners and children who have joined them while pursuing their graduate degree.

-The Partners Club exists to help students, their spouses and their families get settled into your new home, meet new friends, and enjoy their time as part of the Babson Community.
+The Partners Club exists to help students, their spouses, and their families get settled into their new home, meet new friends, and enjoy their time as part of the Babson Community.

 The club is run by Babson partners and students and belongs to all members equally.
 If you would like to help or have ideas for future events please contact them at the email address below; new volunteers and ideas are always welcome.

 A helpful resource they created is the Unofficial Guide to Boston for Students and Families.

 Not yet a member?
 E-mail firstname.lastname@example.org to sign up or go to their website for more information.